What age range does the word “toddler” refer to?

 Option #4: Sequence for Kids

 Sequence for Kids is a shorter and more kid-friendly version of Sequence.
-This best board game for preschoolers is meant for children from ages 3 to 6 and is simpler for little ones to understand than classic Sequence.
-This best board game for preschoolers is fun for the whole family to enjoy together and encourages strategy and logical thinking.
+This game is meant for children from ages 3 to 6 and is simpler for little ones to understand than classic Sequence.
+This game is fun for the whole family to enjoy together and encourages strategy and logical thinking.
 Unfortunately, the game may be boring for some younger kids.

 Option #5: Hoppy Floppy’s Happy Hunt